MicrosoftDocs/fabric-docs/docs/real-time-analytics/data-management.md

 The retention policy controls the mechanism that automatically removes data from tables or [materialized views](/azure/data-explorer/kusto/management/materialized-views/materialized-view-overview?context=/fabric/context/context&pivots=fabric).

-For more information, see [Set a data retention policy](data-retention-policy.md).
+For more information, see [Data retention policy](data-policies.md#data-retention-policy).

 ## Caching policy

 The caching policy allows to you to choose which data should be cached and kept in local SSD storage.

-For more information, see [Set a caching policy](cache-policy.md).
+For more information, see [Caching policy](data-policies.md#caching-policy).

 ## One logical copy